Scientific name: Syngonium Podophyllum and Hybrids

 - Brown edged leaves/crispy leaves: This is a symptom of very dry air.
 A quick and temporary solution is to spray your plant regularly, other more permanent solutions are to either place your plant on a pebble tray or to relocate the houseplant to a more humid location, such as your bathroom, as long as the lighting is correct.
 The crisp edges will not disappear on old foliage, however, if you have got the humidity correct, the new foliage should lush.

-- Pests: Already stressed Syngonium will be highly susceptible to pest infestations leading to excessive yellowing fronds and leaf drop.
+Pests: Already stressed Syngonium will be highly susceptible to pest infestations leading to excessive yellowing fronds and leaf drop.
 Mealybug, scale and spider mites are common indoor plant pests and will weaken your plant relatively quickly if left untreated.
 Adjust environmental stressors for your house plant and treat infestations with an organic pesticide.
+Click here for more on identifying and treating common houseplant pests.

 - Origin: South America